Vitamin d trial aims to shield kidneys in critical illness

 Summary

-This study tested whether two forms of activated vitamin D (calcifediol and calcitriol) could prevent or reduce the severity of acute kidney injury in critically ill patients.
-Researchers enrolled 150 adults in the ICU who were at high risk for kidney damage.
-The goal was to see if these vitamin D supplements could lower death rates, reduce the need for dialysis, and improve kidney function.
+This study tested whether giving activated vitamin D (calcifediol and calcitriol) to critically ill patients in the ICU could prevent or lessen acute kidney injury (AKI).
+Researchers enrolled 150 adults at high risk for AKI.
+The goal was to see if this treatment could reduce deaths, the need for dialysis, and kidney damage.

 Get updates